Who are they and what do they do?

 Music Editors, Recording Mixers and Sound Designers

 These are the people who place your music to the film, tweak your compositions so that they sync with the other elements of audio within the video.
-They will often act as a communicator between the director or producers and the composer, informing them of any changes or issues in regard to the score.
+They will often act as a communicator between the director or producers and the music composer, informing them of any changes or issues in regard to the score.

 Depending on the scale of the project, you may work independently when developing your scores, or you could work with a selection of musicians whilst writing or producing the final product.
 If you possess the instrumental skills required to write the score, you could do it alone.
 If you compose multi-layered scores with a full orchestra or are working closely with the director, it could be that you need to hire musicians to produce the score.